 Want to Build a Cloud Infrastructure Using the RESERVOIR Framework?

 RESERVOIR is also providing training, giving insight into the RESERVOIR Framework.
 Our experts offer consulting on the architecture, the individual RESERVOIR components, and how to integrate these to build an open source cloud infrastructure.
 Training also aims to teach users how to create service definitions and submit them to a RESERVOIR infrastructure for deployment.
-Details on RESERVOIR training can be accessed from the ‘Technical Information’ section on www.reservoir-fp7.eu.
+Details on RESERVOIR training can be accessed from the ‘Technical Information’ section on the RESERVOIR website.

 RESERVOIR, Open Source and European Perspectives